OctopusDeploy/docs/docs/api-and-integration/teamcity.md

 2. **Octopus Deploy: Create Release**
 Creates a new release in Octopus Deploy, and optionally deploys it to an environment
 3. **Octopus Deploy: Deploy Release**
-Deploys anÂ *existing*Â release to a new environment
+Deploys an *existing* release to a new environment
 4. **Octopus Deploy: Promote Release**
-Promotes anÂ *existing*release from one environment to another.
+Promotes an *existing*release from one environment to another.

-The plugin is simply a wrapper forÂ [Octo.exe](/docs/home/api-and-integration/octo.exe-command-line.md), the Octopus command line tool for creating and deploying releases.
+The plugin is simply a wrapper for [Octo.exe](/docs/home/api-and-integration/octo.exe-command-line.md), the Octopus command line tool for creating and deploying releases.

 ![](/docs/images/3048176/3278185.jpg)